catalingavan/logbee.Documentation/source/integrations/KissLog.net/index.rst

-KissLog SDK
+KissLog (.NET)
 ============================

-KissLog .NET NuGet package is the built-in .NET integration for saving logs to logBee.
+KissLog NuGet package is the built-in .NET integration for saving logs to logBee.

-Welcome to KissLog SDK wiki.

 This section contains documentation and examples of using KissLog framework.